cyface/django-termsandconditions/README.rst

 Features
 ========

 This module is meant to be as quick to integrate as possible, and thus extensive customization will likely benefit from a fork.
 That said, a number of options are available.
+Currently, the app allows for

+- terms-and-conditions versioning (via version_number)
+- multiple terms-and-conditions allowed (via slug field)
+- per-user terms-and-conditions acceptance
+- middleware to take care of redirecting to proper terms-and-conditions acceptance page upon the version change
+- multi-language support

 Installation
 ============